johnston9/MS3-Shot-Caller/README.md

        so they can select their desired destination quickly.
     2. Upon entering the user is taken to their home base and greeted with image links for each production department and the message to "Choose Department".
-       Upon clicking on a department they are taken to that departments "Find by Date Page" where that day's communications are automatically showing.
+       Upon clicking on a department, they are taken to that department's "Find by Date Page" where that day's communications are automatically showing.
        They are given further choices to find all messages or go to the "Find by Poster Page".
-       The user will become automatically aware of what is on offer and how to find a particular field in a few click.
+       The user will become automatically aware of what is on offer and how to find a particular field with a few clicks.
 The user will see the choices on offer and learn how best to use them for their needs.
-    3. Below the departments on the User Base Page the user will see further options to add messages, search images, download the script or download the shotlist.
+    3. Below the departments on the User Base Page the user will see further options to add messages, search images, download the script or download the shot list.

 <p align="center"><strong>User Base</strong></p>
 <h2 align="center">